Cleaning Your House to Sell? Checklist for Homeowners

 Step 2: Refrigerator.
 Remove magnets and kid’s drawings from the front of your refrigerator.
 If your fridge is stainless steel, spray it with a product like Weiman Stainless Steel Cleaner Polish and wipe it with a clean cloth.
 Other surfaces can be wiped down with soap and water.

-Make sure to remove all the shelves.
+Make sure to remove items from the shelves to thoroughly clean the interior of the fridge.
 For tough stains, use a non-scratch scouring pad.
 Then finish the job with a disinfectant.

 Step 3: Oven and stove.
 Most ranges come with self-cleaning ovens that deep clean with 900-degree heat.
 Once the oven cools, wipe down dirt with a non-abrasive sponge.
 If you have an older range, pick up a can of oven cleaner spray and follow the instructions on the label.

 Step 1: Toilet.
-Pour a toilet bowl cleaner such as Lysol Power Toilet Bowl Cleaner inside the toilet and let it soak for about 15 minutes to dissolve stubborn stains.
+Pour a toilet bowl cleaner, such as Lysol, inside the toilet and let it soak for about 15 minutes to dissolve stubborn stains.
 Scrub with a toilet brush and flush the toilet when done.
 Freshen things up with a deodorizer in the tank.

 If your bathroom grout has mold, you can usually remove it with a bleach cleaner spray.
-Cracking caulk makes an easy DIY project.
-Just dig out the caulk and reapply with the new caulk.
+Dig out the caulk, clean the surface thoroughly, and reapply with the new caulk.

 Step 3: Mirrors.
 Mirrors make great accent pieces and can give the appearance of more light and a larger space.
-Glass cleaners are a great way to clean mirrors for a streak-free shine.
+Glass cleaners are a great way to clean mirrors and give them a streak-free shine.
 Just spray glass cleaner and wipe with a paper towel.

 Bedrooms, living rooms, and the rest of the house

 Step 1: Dust and clean the walls.
 Remove artwork, decor, and nails from the walls.
-If your wall has a lot of holes, consider patching the nail holes in the drywall.
+If your wall has many holes, consider patching the nail holes in the drywall.
 Now you’re ready for dusting.
 Use a mop with a towel around the mophead or an extended duster used for cleaning ceiling fans.

 Step 2: Dust and polish furniture.
 Next, you’re ready to tackle the furniture.
 Use a feather duster or microfiber cloth.
-If the furniture is dirty, use a wood clean like Murphy’s Oil Soap.
-Pledge Everyday Clean Multi Surface Cleaner is safe to use on most hard surfaces, including electronics.
+If the furniture is dirty, use a wood cleaner like Murphy Oil Soap.
+Pledge Everyday Clean Multi-Surface Cleaner is safe to use on most hard surfaces, including electronics.
 Clean TV screens according to the manufacturer’s instructions.

-For laptop and LCD screens, always follow the manufacturer’s instructions.
+For laptops and LCD screens, always follow the manufacturer’s instructions.
 For keyboards, use Blow Off or another compressed air dust cleaner.

-Start with ceiling fans, hit the bookshelves and shelving units, and media cabinets.
+Next, clean the ceiling fans, bookshelves, shelving units, and media cabinets.

 Dust window treatments.
 If they’re dirty, throw them in the laundry if they’re machine washable or have them dry cleaned.